NateSkiles/CMS-Project-Code-Summary/README.md

  With this model I used EntityFramework to scaffold CRUD pages.
 These pages gave us the basic functionailty of a comment seciton.

  ### Creating Partial View
- Afer creating the model I made a partial view, to allow me to call my comment section on other web pages.
+ Afer creating the model I made a partial view to allow me to call my comment section on other web pages.
 More specifically, allowing me to add a comment section in multiple blog posts or different places.
 Below is the code used to to call my partial view.

  ```html+razor
  @{